Health Care Department Operations Manual

 • Medications shall not be left exposed to the environment (i.e., out of containers or in containers with lids left off overnight) or left unsecured.

-• Breaches of security or losses shall be handled pursuant to HCDOM, Section 3.5.26, Break-In, Theft/Loss from Pharmacy or Medication Storage Areas.
+• Breaches of security or losses shall be handled pursuant to the HCDOM, Section 3.5.26, Break-In, Theft/Loss from Pharmacy or Medication Storage Areas.

 • Containers shall be clean, intact, and closed securely.